chdim100/SPICE-MATLAB-Interface-for-Electrical-Impedance-Tomography-Simulation-SPICEIT-/README.md

 Raw measurement data will be available online soon.
 Please make sure that any data follows the name documentation/pattern defined in the code, so it can be loaded.

+The NETGEN software and EIDORS library are required.